cjan957/METEORITES/README.md

 ## 3.0 How do I play? ##

 * Follow the section "Setting up METEORITES in Eclipse" before coming to this section

-* For this version, we only have two players on the two left hand corners of the playing area.
-AI is in the process of being implemented, so it is not included in this version.

-* A very crude bat-ball collision mechanism is in place, it is still very buggy.

-### 3.1 To run the game ####
-* In the 'Project Explorer' open warlords > src > application > Game.java
+* Navigate to warlords > src > application > Game.java
-* Press Run
+* Run as Java Application.

+* Select an option by hovering over the option using your mouse and left-click.

+* Single Player
+* Control your bat with the [LEFT] and [RIGHT] arrow keys.

+* Two Player
 * Player 1 (Bottom-left) can control their bat with the [A] and [D] keys.
-* Player 2 (Top-left) can control their bat with the [LEFT] and [RIGHT] arrow keys.
+* Player 2 (Bottom-right) can control their bat with the [LEFT] and [RIGHT] arrow keys.

 ## 4.0 How do I run JUnit tests? ##